FrancisRussell/ferrous-actions/README.md

 Registry indices (e.g. the list of packages on `crates.io`), crate files and Git repositories downloaded by Cargo can all be cached between CI jobs.

+File modification timestamps are used to detect if no changes to the cached items have occured and avoid needlessly uploading them back to the cache.

 Example invocation:
 ```
 - uses: FrancisRussell/ferrous-actions@v0.1.0-alpha.2